 FODMAPS diet IBS:

 What on earth is the FODMAPs diet IBS treatment??
+It sounds like quite a mouth full doesn’t it?

 In simple terms, this is a diet focused on cutting back/cutting out specific types of carbohydrates.